 How much Champions League prize money do teams make & what is the cost of failing to qualify?

-But it is also a vital financial factor for the biggest clubs in the tournament right down to those from less prominent footballing nations.
+But as well as the glory of victory, it is also a vital financial factor for the biggest clubs in the tournament right down to those from less prominent footballing nations.

-For sides outside of the big five leagues in Europe, emerging through qualifying and reaching the lucrative group stage can be as significant as changing their future or ensuring their survival.
+For teams outside of the big five leagues in Europe, emerging through qualifying and reaching the lucrative group stage can be as significant as changing their future or ensuring their survival as a club.

-So, how much prize money do teams make or lose out on depending on whether they play Champions League football?
+So, how much prize money do teams make or lose out on depending on whether they play Champions League football during the season?

 Champions League: Prize money for winners and teams

-Champions League prize money increases with every round a team progresses in the tournament.
+Champions League prize money naturally increases with every round a team progresses in the tournament.

-If you progress from there, there is additional prize money which accumulates each round.
+If you progress from there, there is additional prize money that accumulates each round.